For a faster, more profitable home sale

-Color schemes: Colors used are typically neutrals, featuring creamy whites, tans and earth tones like sage greens, pale yellows and blues.
+Color schemes: Preferred colors are typically neutrals, featuring creamy whites, tans and earth tones like sage greens, pale yellows and blues.

-Window treatments: Window treatments in casual room styles encourage the most natural light possible.
+Window treatments: Window treatments for casual room styles are often designed to encourage natural light.
 You may find pleated shades, shutters, window blinds, or simply no window treatments at all.

 Like the casual style, country can be cozy, warm and inviting.
 Country room styles are a favorite among many, perhaps because it takes us back to a simpler time.